sara-sabr/ITStrategy/Strategies/UmbrellaFund.md

 ___

 ### The What

 - All projects (baring those with exceptions) developed in the open, using git

 ### The Why

 - Reduced rework

 >Values and Ethics Code for the Public Sector:
 Federal public servants are entrusted to use and care for public resources responsibly, for both the short term and long term.

-___

-### The What
-- Creation of an Internal Tools Team

-### The Why
-- As the number of services increases, there must be a robust search and discovery mechanism available to developers

->Government of Canada Standards on APIs: 10.
-Publish and document the API